aliknd/aliknd.github.io/_pages/about.md

 7. Experimental effects of children’s evening media use on circadian phase, sleep, and executive functioning (collaboration with Baylor College of Medicine, Houston, Texas)
 8. Collaboration with Stanford University, CA, United States
 9. Collaboration with Ohio State University, OH, United States
+10. Collaboration with the University of Turku, Finland